jbmilgrom/blogg/src/post/hello-world.md

 ```
 <figcaption>Partial source of the generated HTML file that you are currently viewing <span class="emoji">&#128563;</span></figcaption>

-markdown-it converts the above markdown file into HTML; liquidjs is directed by the XML header at the top of such file to embed the generated HTML file inside `layouts/post.liquid` template, which looks like this,
+`markdown-it` converts the above markdown file into HTML. `liquidjs` is directed by the XML header at the top of such file to embed the generated HTML file inside `layouts/post.liquid` template,

 ```html
 ---